yunsungkim0908/stochasticgrade/README.md

   ```

   Set cluster-specific flags as:
-  - `--scorers`: A comma-separated string of scorer names to be used in clustering (e.g. AndersonDarlingScorer,TScorer).
+  - `--scorers`: A comma-separated string of scorer (disparity function) names to be used in clustering (e.g. AndersonDarlingScorer,TScorer).
 Default is AndersonDarlingScorer.
   - `--sizes`: A comma-separated string of sizes to be used in clustering (e.g. 400,1600,6400).
 Default is 25600.
   - `--n_clusters`: The number of clusters to create.
 This works best if it coincides roughly with the expected number of errors.
 Default is 20.
   - `--normalize_scores`: Normalize the calculated scores before clustering.